-Treatment: We may use and disclose your medical information to a physician or other health care provider in order to provide medical or dental treatment or other health services to you.
-This includes coordination of your care with other health care providers, with health plans, consultation with other providers, and referral to other providers or community services related to your care.
-We may also use artificial intelligence, cameras, videos, streaming or other technology as part of your treatment plan and for your safety.
+Treatment: We may use and disclose your medical information to a physician or other health care provider in order to provide treatment to you.
+This includes coordination of your care with other health care providers and with health plans, consultation with other providers and referral to other providers related to your care.
+Payment: We may use and disclose your medical information to obtain payment for services we provide to you.
+Payment includes our charges for, and demonstrating the medical necessity of, the care we deliver to you, determining your eligibility for health plan benefits for the care we furnish to you, obtaining precertification or preauthorization for your treatment or referral to other health care providers, participating in utilization review of the services we provide to you and the like.
+We may disclose your medical information to another health care provider or entity subject to the federal Privacy Rules so they can obtain payment.